RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 1. Create a new file named `country_info.py` in your project folder.
 You can do this with your favorite text editor or IDE.

-2. We'll start building our script step-by-step, explaining each part along the way.
+2. We'll start building our finder step-by-step, explaining each part along the way.

 ## Step 1: Import Necessary Libraries